Emergency Sea Outfall - Kuwait

 Project Overview

-Kuwait is one of the few countries in the world aiming to recycle 100% of the wastewater produced by its population and local industry.
-The Umm Al Hayman Wastewater Treatment mega project is a $1.6 billion public private investment providing complete recycling for up to 700,000m3 of wastewater a day and 450km of waste collection together with a final effluent distribution network.
+The Wastewater Treatment mega project is a $1.6 billion public-private investment providing complete recycling for up to 700,000m3 of wastewater a day, supported by an extensive waste collection and final effluent distribution network.

 Innovation